susumu-kushi/civil-society-control-engineering/definitions.md

 # Definitions

+## Core Concepts of Civil Society Control Engineering and Numa Theory

-Core concepts of Civil Society Control Engineering and Numa Theory.
+The following concepts form the intellectual foundation of Civil Society Control Engineering and Numa Theory.

+Together they provide a framework for understanding human dignity, law, society, technology, and the future of civil society.

+---

 ## Concept Pages